sdjambov/sdjambov.github.io/_pages/about.md

 <p style="text-align: justify">I am originally from Sofia and presently based between Paris and Lausanne.
 Before starting my doctorate, I earned my Bachelor's degree in Physics from <a href='https://www.u-bordeaux.fr/en'>Université de Bordeaux</a>, followed by a Master's degree in Fundamental Physics and Applications from <a href='https://univ-cotedazur.eu'>Université Côte d'Azur</a>.</p>

+> It's even better to gaze into a tub of water.
+To look at water is always good for you and edifying.
+Even if you can't see anything in it, it's still good.
+We looked at the water and saw nothing in it, and soon we got bored.
+But we comforted ourselves that still we had done a good deed.
+We counted on our fingers.
+But what were we counting— we didn't know; for is water in any way countable?
+> – Daniil Kharms

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.